Former Trump press secretary Sean Spicer developing TV show | New Country 923

 LOS ANGELES (AP) — Former White House press secretary Sean Spicer is working on a television interview show in which he banters with guests about a variety of topics.

-A spokesman for TV syndication company Debmar-Mercury said Monday that a first episode of the series, titled “Sean Spicer’s Common Ground,” is in the works.
+A spokesman for TV syndication company Debmar-Mercury said Monday that a pilot episode of the series, titled “Sean Spicer’s Common Ground,” is in the works.

 No other details about the episode were released.
 The plans were first reported by The New York Times.